2024 Pakistan floods: Reactions

 Prime Minister Shahbaz Sharif announced a comprehensive relief package for the flood-affected people of Gwadar.
 The relief package includes financial compensation for the affected families, including Rs 20 lakh for the kin of the deceased, Rs 50 lakh for the injured and Rs 75 lakh for the families whose houses were destroyed in the torrential rains. are The Prime Minister assured that the package will be released in four days.
-The recurring pattern of extreme weather events in recent years highlights the urgent need for enhanced flood management infrastructure and climate resilience strategies across Pakistan.

 Apart from the relief package, Chief Minister Khyber Pakhtunkhwa Ali Amin Gandapur expressed grief over the loss of precious human lives due to rains.

 During the crisis, Naval Chief Admiral Naveed Ashraf expressed confidence in the operational readiness of the Pakistan Navy to defend the maritime borders of the country.

 Balochistan Chief Minister Sarfraz Bugti formed a committee to assess the damage caused by heavy rains and floods in Gwadar district.
 The committee was given the task of submitting its report to the Chief Minister in 20 days.